Three-month Dapivirine Ring

 What is its clinical history?

-In late 2017, IPM and its clinical trial partner the Microbicide Trials Network initiated MTN-036/IPM 047, a Phase I randomized trial assessing the safety and pharmacokinetics of long-acting vaginal rings containing different amounts of dapivirine when used for approximately three months in 48 healthy, HIV-uninfected women ages 18-45 who are not pregnant in the United States.
+MTN-036/IPM 047 was a Phase I randomized trial assessing the safety and pharmacokinetics of long-acting vaginal rings containing different amounts of dapivirine when used for approximately three months in 48 healthy, HIV-uninfected women ages 18-45 who are not pregnant in the United States.
 Participants were randomly assigned to one of three groups: one group used a vaginal ring designed for three-month use that contained 100 mg dapivirine; one group used a ring also designed for three-month use that contained 200 mg dapivirine; and for comparison, one group used the one-month ring containing 25 mg dapivirine.
-Data analysis has been delayed due to the COVID-19 pandemic, with results expected by early 2021.

 What are the next steps for the three-month dapivirine ring?

-Results from the MTN-036/IPM 047 study will help determine next steps for the product.
-IPM hopes to submit regulatory applications for the three-month dapivirine ring in late 2022.
+IPM is planning a bioavailability study to further assess the three-month formulations.
+IPM will consider results from that study and from the completed Phase I trial will help determine next steps for the product to select a formulation to advance.
+IPM hopes to submit the first regulatory applications for the three-month dapivirine ring in 2023.

 Who is IPM currently partnering with to develop and test the ring?

-- ARV license: Janssen Sciences Ireland UC for dapivirine
+- ARV license: Janssen Sciences Ireland Unlimited Company

 - Clinical trial: Microbicide Trials Network